dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2020_07_04-dotnet-for-beginners.md

 It's rarely the case that a new .NET developer wants to be drowned in a sea of options before they can get started with some basic code.
 Most newcomers just want to set up the bare bones minimum to get up and running and write their first lines of code.
 They don't even care if it's a console app or an ASP.NET Core application.

 I totally support the idea of a single .NET which can cater to all sorts of different needs, but it must be applied in a much less overwhelming way.
 Visual Studio's new project dialogue doesn't need to match Microsoft's marketing slides and the `dotnet new` command doesn't have to ship a template for every single type of app.
-It doesn't happen very often that a developer is first tasked to work on a line of business web application, then told to build a Windows forms app and later asked to build a game.
+It doesn't happen very often that a developer is first tasked to work on a line of business web application, then told to build a Windows forms store app and later asked to build a game.
 Absolutely nobody needs twenty different templates which span across ten different industries on their machine.

 My advice would be to optimise the .NET experience for beginners and not worry about advanced developers at all.
 There's a reason why advanced users are called advanced.
 If a senior developer wants to switch from iOS to IoT development then they will know where to find the tools.
 Currently the .NET CLI ships FIFTEEN!!! different web application templates for a user to pick.
 How is a new C# developer supposed to decide on the right template if even experienced .NET developers scratch their head?
 Microsoft must understand that not bloating every tool or IDE with a million different options doesn't mean that users don't understand that these options do exist.

-&quot;.NET Everywhere&quot; should be a side effect and not the goal.
+In my opinion the whole mentality around &quot;.NET Everywhere&quot; is entirely wrong.
+It should be a positive side effect and not the goal.

-### Fear of being ignored
+### All Eyez on Me

 Another problem which I have observed is Microsoft's fear of being ignored.
 Microsoft has a solution for almost every problem which a developer might face.
 It's an amazing achievement and something to be really proud of (and I really mean it), but at the same time Microsoft has to learn how to give developers some space.